 Reviewing specific truths to focus ourselves on our intention and our motivation is at the heart of The Art of Homeschooling , a five-step program for irritable, fatigued homeschool moms.

-Download your own free prep sheet and use discount code podcast to get $10 off The Art of Homeschooling – you’ll love it, or I’ll give you your money back, right away.
+Download your own free attitude alignment sheet below.
+Then use discount code podcast to get $10 off The Art of Homeschooling – you’ll love it, or I’ll give you your money back, right away.